taichimai/platanus3/README.md

 # platanus3
-Genome assembler for HiFi reads(This feature is not complete yet).
+Genome assembler for long reads(This feature is not complete yet).